 What are the pros and cons of targeting human proteins compared to viral proteins to treat a viral disease?

 Transmission of SARS-CoV-2 is thought to occur mainly through respiratory droplets (Aylward et al., Report of the WHO-China Joint Mission 2020).
-Other routes of transmission such as virus contamination of common objects, aerosolization in a confined space, or spread from asymptomatic infected persons have been suggested, though the significance of their role in contributing to overall transmission have yet to be fully elucidated (Cai et al., Emerg Inf Dis 2020; Rothe et al., NEJM 2020).
+Prolonged exposures to an asymptomatic infected person (within 6 feet for at least 15 minutes) and briefer exposures to symptomatic individuals (coughing) are associated with higher risk of transmission than shorter exposures to asymptomatic individuals (Chu et al., Lancet 2020).
+Other routes of transmission such as virus contamination of common objects and aerosolization in a confined space have been suggested, though the significance of their role in contributing to overall transmission have yet to be fully elucidated (Cai et al., Emerg Inf Dis 2020; Rothe et al., NEJM 2020).
 Respiratory droplets can be generated by sneezing (40,000 droplets), coughing (3,000 droplets), or talking (about 600 droplets per minute).
 They can also be produced by medical procedures like intubation and bronchoscopy or by use of oxygen masks and nebulizers (Tang et al., Journal of Hospital Science 2006).
-Larger droplets (>60 microns) tend to spread about 1 meter (3 feet) and require droplet precautions, while smaller ones spread further and require stricter airborne precautions.
-So far, it seems likely that SARS-CoV-2, like SARS-CoV, is mainly spread through larger droplets,, although the medical procedures mentioned above risk making it airborne with a larger radius of spread (Tang et al., Journal of Hospital Science 2006; Aylward et al., Report of the WHO-China Joint Mission 2020).
-However, this remains an area of active investigation.
+Larger droplets (>5 microns) tend to spread about 1-2 meters (3-6 feet) before the force of gravity causes them to drop to the ground and require droplet precautions.
+Aerosols are smaller and rapidly evaporate, leaving behind droplet nuclei that can spread further and remain suspended in the air for hours; these require stricter airborne precautions (Klompas et al., JAMA 2020).
+While experimental data has shown that SARS-CoV-2 can remain suspended in the air and viable for many hours and that aerosolization can occur outside of aerosolizing procedures, epidemiological data and secondary attack rates support a primarily droplet based mode of transmission, although rare events of transmission via airborne routes have been documented in settings like choir practice and a call center (Klompas et al., JAMA 2020).
+To reduce the risk of exposure, current guidelines recommend physical distancing and mask wearing.
+A systematic review and meta-analysis of studies on SARS, MERS and COVID-19 found that physical distancing of more than 3 feet from others had an adjusted odds ratio of coronavirus transmission of 0.18 (Chu et al., Lancet 2020).
+The CDC currently recommends staying at least 6 feet away from others who do not live in the same household (https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html).
+This topic remains an area of active investigation.

 Early reports indicate that SARS-CoV-2 has the potential to be transmitted through fomites, or objects with virus on their surface.
 SARS-CoV-2 appears to have similar viability in aerosols and on surfaces when compared to that of SARS-CoV.
 When aerosolized, SARS-CoV-2 remains viable for up to 3 hours, a critical consideration for hospital infection control, particularly when undergoing aerosolizing procedures.
 Viable SARS-CoV-2 was measured from surfaces up to 4 hours on copper, 24 hours on cardboard, and 72 hours on plastic and stainless steel (van Doremalen et al., NEJM 2020).
 While these results do not fully evaluate the infectivity of the virus on different surfaces, in general this data supports the notion that maintaining good hygiene (washing hands often, especially after touching public surfaces, and avoiding touching face and mouth) could help mitigate the spread of SARS-CoV-2.
 Moreover, this data suggests that other viral properties must explain the infectivity differences between SARS-CoV-2 and SARS-CoV.
 Previous work studying other coronaviruses have also suggested that surface disinfection such as with 62-71% ethanol or 0.5% hydrogen peroxide, commonly found in household cleaning products, can inactivate coronaviruses that persist on surfaces (Kampf et al., J Hosp Infect 2020).